buttermilkgreen/ais_ship_tracker/README.md

 **Tip:** Do not set your automation to trigger when the ship's *name* changes.
 If two "Unknown Ship Name" vessels pass by in a row, the state doesn't change, and Home Assistant will ignore the second ship.

 ---

-## 🎚️ Test Mode

-TBH this mainly helps with development and can be ignored...but in the interest of good documentation:

-When you switch this on and restart the add-on, the main sensor will stop updating and instead a separate entity called `sensor.last_passing_ship_dev` will appear and start updating.
-The logs will indicate if you are in test mode by prepending `[DEV]` to the initial log line.

----
 ## 🐛 Issues or feedback?